Nakilon/dhash-vips/README.md

 * The "Importance" is an array of extra 64 bits that tells the comparing function which half of 64 bits is important (when the difference between neighbors was enough significant) and which is not.
 So not every bit in a fingerprint is being compared but only half of them.
 * It subtracts not only horizontally but also vertically -- that adds 128 more bits.
 * Instead of resizing to 8x9 it resizes to 8x8 and puts the image on a torus so it subtracts the very left column from the very right one and the top from the bottom.

-You could see in fingerprint calculation benchmark earlier that these improvements didn't make it slower than dHash because most of the time is spent on image resizing.
-Distance measurement is what became slower.

 ### Example